nehamishra2globallogic/oaicorebasic/charts/oai-5g-core/oai-ausf/README.md

 |nodeSelector                     |Node label                     |                                              |
 |nodeName                         |Node Name                      |                                              |

+## Installation

+Better to use the parent charts from:

+1. [oai-5g-basic](../oai-5g-basic/README.md) for basic deployment of OAI-5G Core
+2. [oai-5g-slicing](../oai-5g-slicing/README.md) for basic deployment with NSSF extra

 ## Note

 1. If you are using tcpdump container to take pcaps automatically (`start.tcpdump` is true) you can enable `persistent.sharedvolume` and [presistent volume](./oai-nrf/values.yaml) in NRF.
 To store the pcaps of all the NFs in one location.
 It is to ease the automated collection of pcaps.